Coding Bootcamp FAQ

 You've Got Questions?
 We've Got Answers.

-Explore our programs, take our quiz, and speak with one of our Admissions Advisors!
-Our Admissions team is here to listen to your career goals, your availability to commit to a bootcamp schedule, and which financing options could work best for you.
+Explore our programs then speak with an Admissions Advisor to chat through your academic goals, your availability in considering a bootcamp schedule, and which bootcamp options could be a good fit for you.

-• What is a typical day or week like at the Dojo?
+• What’s a typical day or week like at the Dojo?

 • How much time will I spend?